bbauska/Coursera-React/README.md

 At the end of this lesson, you should have set up Git and Node.js on your computer.
 You can skip this lesson if you have already completed this as part of an earlier course in the specialization.
-At the end of this lesson, you will be able to:
+At the end of this lesson (3), you will be able to:

--   Set up a Git repository and perform basic Git operations
+-   Set up a Git repository and perform basic Git operations,

--   Set up and use online Git repositories
+-   Set up and use online Git repositories, and

 -   Use Node-based modules to perform basic operations.